-When going from the product development stage to full-rate production, most companies lack the know-how or material resources to manufacture a product.
+When going from the product development stage to full-rate production, most companies lack the know-how or material resources to manufacture new products.
 To be fair, there’s a lot involved, from ordering parts and managing processes to running a full-functioning manufacturing plant.
+That’s why a lot of startups and small companies – even some large businesses – opt to outsource their manufacturing, rather than handling it themselves.
+Contract manufacturers have the experience, skill sets and infrastructure to manufacture goods for other companies in an optimized production environment.

-The Benefits of Outsourcing Manufacturing
+The Benefits of Outsourcing to a Contract Manufacturing Company

 1. You can save on production costs.
 Rather than purchase specialized machinery and equipment, outsourcing allows you to manufacture your product without investing a lot of capital.
 You’ll also save on other expenses like labor and energy costs.